lifwanian/how-to-build-an-ios-messaging-app/en/implement_transferring_a_message.md

-# Implement Transferring a Message
+# Implement Transferring a Message in Open Chat

 Open **OpenChatChattingViewController.m** in Xcode.